The short answer is yes. You can become a programmer without earning a university degree in computer science or software engineering.

 So let’s say you’re looking for some basic training in programming.
 You don’t want to dig through a bunch of free courses online or try to teach yourself the basics.

 You want the discipline of a school setting and access to an experienced instructor.
-Or, like Chao Zhang, you need real work experience for your resume and want a training program that includes an internship.
+Or you need real work experience for your resume and want a training program that includes an internship.

 Plenty of private and public colleges offer diplomas and certificates in programming.
 A quality course teaches you the basics you need to hit the ground running.
 From there, it’s up to you.

-At Herzing College Montreal, we deliver a 15-month accelerated Programmer Analyst diploma program.
+At Herzing College, we offer a 12-month accelerated software development diploma program.
 We teach popular programming languages and applications required in a software development environment:

 ☑️ Microsoft VB.Net applications